oroinc/documentation/backend/entities/acls.rst

            }
        }

-   Using the ``@Acl`` annotation does not only create new access control lists to which you can refer in other parts of your code it will also trigger the access decision manager when your actions are accessed by users and thus protect them from being accessed without the needed permissions.
+   Using the ``@Acl`` annotation does not only create new access control lists to which you can refer in other parts of your code, it also triggers the access decision manager when your actions are accessed by users and thus protect them from being accessed without the needed permissions.

 #.
-If you do not want to protect any controller methods or if you prefer to keep the definition of
-   your ACLs separated from the application code, you can define them using some YAML config in a file named ``acls.yml``:
+If you do not want to protect any controller methods or if you prefer to keep the definition of your ACLs separated from the application code, you can define them using some YAML config in a file named ``acls.yml``:

    .. code-block:: yaml
       :caption: src/Acme/Bundle/DemoBundle/Resources/config/oro/acls.yml